See how well you suit this job in Career Planner.

 Although they are not strictly required to provide legal advice, company secretaries must have a thorough understanding of the laws that affect their areas of work.

 Company secretaries hold a strategic position at the heart of governance operations within an organisation and act as a point of communication between the board of directors and company shareholders, reporting in a timely and accurate manner on company procedures and developments.

 They can also provide an important link between the board of directors and an organisation's executive management.

-Public limited companies are legally required to employ a company secretary and most private companies also appoint into the role.
-Positions can be found across all sectors and in the public sector this role often has the title 'chartered secretary' or simply 'secretary'.
+Public limited companies are legally required to employ a company secretary and many private companies also have the role.
+Positions can be found across all sectors, in the public and not-for-profit sectors in particular.

-The work of a company secretary in a registered company may be more specialised than in a smaller private company.
-For example, the liaison role with shareholders and compliance responsibilities may make up a major part of the work and may include:
+The work of a company secretary in a publicly listed company will be more specialised than in a smaller private company.
+For example, the liaison role with shareholders and compliance responsibilities may make up a major part of the work and can include:

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.